udaymewada/Python/IMP/Databricks_help.md

 -
 ---

+### advantages SET MANAGED
+- Retains table history and supports rolling back to an external table.
+- Keeps the same table configurations, including name, settings, permissions, and views.
+- Supports rolling back the converted managed table to an external table.
+- Redirects path-based reads and writes to allow legacy code to function after conversion.

 *Condensed reference — pair with the full 7-section DDEA study guide for complete exam coverage.*

 ### Memory optimized